saarors/winexelua/README.md

 # WinExeLua - Lua to EXE Compiler

 A C-based compiler that converts Lua source files into standalone Windows executable files.
+## help us
+*I published this repository (which still doesn't work properly) for you to fix it, improve it, and turn it into the best Lua compiler on the market 😁*

 ## Features